A work from home parent schedule in action, showing a mother using a laptop while children sit at the kitchen table.

 Step-by-Step Guide: Building Your Focus Blocks

-1. The Priority Pivot: Identify one “Must-Win” task before the kids wake up.
+Identify one “Must-Win” task before the kids wake up or before your window begins.

-2. The Kid-Sync: Dedicate 5 minutes of undivided attention to your child to fill their “attention tank.”
+Dedicate 5 minutes of undivided attention to your child to fill their “attention tank” first.

-3. The Visual Signal: Explain that when the work timer is on, you are in “focus mode.
+Explain that when the work timer is visible, you are in “focus mode.”
+This builds long-term boundaries.

-4. The Sprint Start: Launch your focus block and work exclusively on your top priority.
+Launch your focus block and work exclusively on your top priority until the alarm sounds.

 A work from home parent schedule strategy showing a child playing with blocks during the 5-Minute Waiting Rule.